Victor-Nguyen-da-dev/SQL/Projects/Readme.md

 ![Average Salary Distribution of the Top 10 Paying Data Analyst Jobs in 2023](<../SQL data visualization/1.Average Salary Distribution of the Top 10 Paying Data Analyst Jobs in 2023.png>)
 *Bar graph visualizing the salary distribution of the top 10 Data Analyst Jobs, produced using Python*

+Here's the breakdown of the top data analyst jobs in 2023:
+- **Unique Salary Range:** Top 10 paying data analyst roles span from $184,000 to $650,000, however, the large range stems mostly from the top 2 being outliers, indicating salary in the field is competive across companies and similar positions.
+- **Job Title Variety:** There's a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.

 ### 2. Skills for Top Paying Jobs

 To understand what skills are required for the top-paying jobs, I joined the job postings with the skills data, providing insights into what employers value for high-compensation roles.